MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-management.md

 #### Edit purchasing organizations and company codes

-1. Click the **Edit** link at the end of a row to edit existing Purchasing Organization and Company Code assignments.
+1. Select the **Edit** link at the end of a row to edit existing Purchasing Organization and Company Code assignments.

 1. Each _Purchasing Organization_ and _Company Code_ assignment can be edited individually.
-Click **Done** to return to the main page with the updates or **Cancel** to return with no changes.
+Select **Done** to return to the main page with the updates or **Cancel** to return with no changes.

-1. Click the **+ Add** button to initiate the creation of a new assignment.
+1. Select the **+ Add** button to initiate the creation of a new assignment.
 Once a row is selected with the checkbox, the _X Delete_ button appears, that allows for the assignment to be flagged as deleted in SAP.

 > [!NOTE]
 >
-> Changes will not be finalized in SAP until you click the **Save** button on the main page.
+> Changes will not be finalized in SAP until you Select the **Save** button on the main page.

 #### Phone numbers and email addresses